Synaco/prolug-linux-admin/unit1/u1_lab.md

 to have the highest numbers at the top?
 What is the difference, if you can see any, between using the -n or not using it?
 You may have to use head -40 to figure that out, depending on your processes running.

+- When sorting, to see the highest number first you have to reverse because by default it'll sort in order (0,1,2,3...etc).
+I tried seeing the difference between running with -n and not but I can't see a difference even with the "head -40".
+Based on man page it sorts by numerical value of the string provided.

 Read man ps to figure out what other things you can see or sort by from the ps command.
 We will examine that command in detail in another lab.